WBertan/ShinyScore/README.md

 The `models` was applied as much as possible the Clean Architecture way, where each module have their own `model` representation with the required `mappers` between them (the "exception" is `app` module where "reuse" the `presentation`'s model)

 It is understandable the approaches used here are an educational and "demoable" purpose, and in a real application some layers/representation can be "merged" together - as an example often implementation merges the `app` with the `presentation`.
-As the same case, in a real world after some iterations we could have the necessity of splitting modules.
+As the same case, in a real world after some iterations, we could have the necessity of splitting modules.

 Tried as much to use TDD as possible, I believe the coverage of the project is high, I did not generate the report, yet!